 - Disfigurement or disability

 We know that money isn’t enough to replace everything you’ve lost.
-However, we hope that you get closure, justice, and the means to move forward with your life after your accident by bringing you the maximum amount of compensation.
+However, we hope you get closure, justice, and the means to move forward with your life by bringing you maximum compensation.

 Punitive Damages